In a Nutshell

 Thankfully, most small businesses don’t utilize costly systems like Salesforce so this shouldn’t be a concern for most.
 If you do utilize any kind of customer relationship management (CRM) platform or want integration with software like Office 365, you may want to consider a different VoIP solution.

-The Ooma offering comes with 25 different elements as standard.
-Calling features included are: unlimited calling in US and Canada, low international rates, caller-ID and name, 911 service, free number transfer, and toll-free numbers available.
+The Ooma offering comes with 35 different elements as standard.
+Calling features included are: unlimited calling in North America, low international rates, caller-ID and name, 911 service, free number transfer, and toll-free numbers available.

 Key office features that come bundled with your Ooma account include: virtual receptionist, extension dialing, voicemail, call transfer, call log, modes for business and afterhours, ring groups, music on hold, conference bridge, and virtual fax.